khanharis87/quizz_game/README.md

-# quizz_game
+# todoList_Angular
-Quizz game made in AngularJs
+To Do List App made in AngularJS